cylerc/JASR_AH/GitHubREADME.md

 Results described in:

 Conrad, C., Jones, E.L., Newsome, S.D. and Schwartz, D.W.
 (2016).
-Bone Isotopes, eggshell and turkey husbandry at Arroyo Hondo Pueblo.
+Bone isotopes, eggshell and turkey husbandry at Arroyo Hondo Pueblo.
 Journal of Archaeoloical Science: Reports. doi:http://dx.doi.org/10.1016/j.jasrep.2016.06.016

 NOTES All data required to perform the analyses can be found in (Conrad et al. 2015).
 The script was run using R version 3.1.1 on Mac OS X 10.8.5